turingschool/front-end-curriculum/lessons/module-2/array-prototype-methods-iterators.md

 * What is a prototype method?
 * Name three prototype methods for an array.
-* Which prototype methods are the most confusing right now?
+* Which prototype methods are the most confusing right now? what is different between filter/find? what is diff between map/forEach
 </section>

 ### Additional Resources